Scareware is a social engineering technique that aims to scare the victim into believing they have a virus on their device.

 How to Spot Scareware?

-Scareware typically comes in the form of a pop-up that is made to look like it comes from a software company, and it has five common red flags:
+Scareware typically comes in the form of a pop-up that is made to look like it comes from a software company.
+Here are 5 common red flags:

-- The pop-up headline will always be something like “Warning!” or “Virus Detected!”
+- the pop-up headline will always be something scary like like “Warning!” or “Virus Detected!”

 How to Avoid Scareware?